Checker Motors Corporation: Corporate history

 Checker Cab produced the Mogul alongside Commonwealth passenger cars briefly, but soon began concentrating on commercial sales, introducing the Checker Model C on June 18, 1922, followed by a Mogul variant, the Model H, later that year.
 Markin is credited with devising and applying the brand's signature checkerboard trim to the vehicle's beltline.
-Checker Cab would move to Kalamazoo in 1923, taking over two factories previously operated by Dort Motor Car Company and Handley-Knight.
+With the ongoing war between Checker Taxi and Yellow Cab, including Markin's house being bombed, Markin decided he needed to move his business away from Chicago.
+Checker Cab moved to Kalamazoo in 1923, taking over two factories previously operated by Dort Motor Car Company and Handley-Knight.
 In 1930, Checkers came in either black, maroon, yellow or canary.